atcol/docker-registry-ui/README.md

  * Containerized via [Docker](https://registry.hub.docker.com/u/atcol/docker-registry-web/)

- * Exposes its database as a volume
+ * Exposes the webapp's configuration data as a volume for use with data-containers or simple host directory storage

 ## Demo